Byington, Dukes In Roster Management Mode

 JMU’s past two teams have been remarkably balanced on offense.
 Last season, Edwards led JMU in scoring at 13.3 points per game and was one of seven JMU players who averaged eight or more and nine who scored at least four per contest.

-Friedel averaged nearly nine points per game despite shooting just 31 percent from 3-point range after connecting on nearly 40 percent from deep during parts of three seasons at South Dakota State.
+Friedel averaged nearly nine points per game despite shooting just 31 percent from 3-point range after connecting on almost 40 percent from deep during parts of three seasons at South Dakota State.

 Wooden, a 6-8 inside-out threat, also averaged nearly nine points while playing less than 18 minutes per game.